viamrobotics/docs/docs/services/vision.md

 * **2D Object detection:** Allows a user to get bounding boxes around identified objects in a 2D image according to a user-defined algorithm.
 * **3D Object segmentation**: Allows a user to get point clouds of identified objects in a 3D image according to a user-defined algorithm.
+* **TFLite Object Detection**: The TFLite Object Detector leverages TensorflowLite and the power of machine learning to draw boxes around objects of interest.
+The objects of interest are defined by your actual ML model (.tflite file).

 The vision service is a default service on the robot, and can be initialized without attributes.